CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 In this task, you will learn how to configure your **Language** resource in Azure AI Language Studio to enable text analysis and language understanding features.

-1. In a separate browser tab within the LabVM, open [Language Studio](https://language.cognitive.azure.com?azure-portal=true) and click on **Sign in** from the top right corner. after sign in you will be prompted with getting started language page go to the last page by click on **>** symbol.
+1. In a separate browser tab within the LabVM, open [Language Studio](https://language.cognitive.azure.com?azure-portal=true) and click on **Sign in** from the top right corner. after signing in you will be prompted with the Getting Started language page go to the last page by clicking on the **>** symbol.

 1. When prompted with **choose resource**, make the following configurations:
     - **Azure directory**: *Default Directory, the directory you are using*